languitar/autosuspend/doc/source/available_wakeups.rst

    Optional password to use for authenticating at a server requiring authentication.
    If used, also a user name must be provided.

+.. _wakeup-xpath-delta:

 XPathDelta
 ~~~~~~~~~~

 .. program:: wakeup-xpath-delta

-Comparable to ``XPath``, but expects that the returned results represent the wake up time as a delta to the current time in a configurable unit.
+Comparable to :ref:`wakeup-xpath`, but expects that the returned results represent the wake up time as a delta to the current time in a configurable unit.

 This check can for instance be used for `tvheadend`_ with the following expression::